Configuration

 • Support for complex, nested data structures

-• Integration with your existing Firestore data model
+• Native integration with your Firestore data model

-However, Firebase Remote Config is still a powerful product with its own unique strengths, and depending on your needs, you might want to use Remote Config, Dogen Config Parameters, or even both in combination to achieve your specific goals.
+Firebase Remote Config remains a powerful tool with unique strengths for client-side configuration.
+Depending on your requirements, you may choose to use Remote Config, Dogen Config Parameters, or both in tandem.

 Common Use Cases